The In Between Day

 When we label a disagreement “justice” it generally ends one place: “Burn the witch!”

 But I do see examples of hope in the emerging generation of leaders: Two weeks ago a friend who is active in LGBT politics asked me if I would organize a meet and greet between an LGBT political action group and evangelical pastors.
 Yesterday seventeen young evangelical pastors and thought leaders met with Matthew Vines and others engaged in promoting same-sex marriage.
-While there was clear theological disagreement, it was a time of relationship building, healing, and mutual respect.
+While there was clear theological disagreement, it was a really meaningful time of relationship building, healing, and mutual respect.
 Here is another: Next week I will be at a luncheon in the Roman Catholic bishop’s office to discuss spiritual unity between evangelicals and Catholics as brothers and sisters in Christ.

 It is a short way down the hill to Jerusalem.
 It is a short way from the cross to the tomb.
 It is a short way from “Hosanna!” to “Crucify!”